NU-CEM/rp_creator/README.md

 Creates material in a high-symmetry tetragonal structure.
 After creating you will need to relax to find the equilibrium structure.
 Importantly, you must allow the atomic positions **and** cell volume to relax.
-You most likely also want to use the `rattle` option to break symmetry and allow for distortions to lower symmetry.
+You most likely also want to use the `rattle` option to allow for distortions to lower symmetry.

 Use with caution as this hasn't been thoroughly tested.